 An unlikely but quite the entertaining rivalry it is.
-Their games had everything, from Ronaldinho wonder goals to Gary Neville famous ‘goalgasms’.
+Barcelona vs Chelsea at the grandest stage of UCL has always delivered enormous entertainment for fans.
 The historic performances from each of these clubs throughout their rivalry have meant immense drama since their first Champions League meeting in 2000.
-Among many stalemates, Chelsea’s victory at the Nou Camp in 2012 led to arguably what is the club’s greatest achievement in 2012 in lifting the Champions League, to return the favour for this epic moment.
+Among many stalemates, Chelsea’s victory at the Nou Camp in 2012 led to arguably what is the club’s greatest achievement in 2012 in lifting the Champions League, to return the favor for this epic moment.

 When you put Germany’s finest against the most decorated side in Spain and Europe 20 times throughout the Champions League era, it is no surprise that it leads to many unforgettable fixtures and the biggest rivalry in Champions League history.
 These games are usually extremely close and laced with quality, however, there have been some shockingly dominant victories for both teams, such as Madrid handing Pep Guardiola his most embarrassing moment in the competition.
 The list of players to have competed in these fixtures is outstanding.
 From Lahm vs Ronaldo to Ribery vs Marcelo, there have been incredible individual battles, and of course, goals.